-First, you must create an account on our Portal, then you will schedule a Temperament Test Meet and Greet (Temp Test).
+First, you must create an account on our Portal, then you will schedule and pay for your Temperament Test Meet and Greet (Temp Test).
 If you have already created an account, as early as 2015, please do not create a duplicate, it will still work but if your dog hasn't been with us for over six months, we will want to see them again as a newbie before they just come for daycare or a hotel stay.

 Temp Tests should be scheduled 48 hours in advance and take time (4 hours) and require one-on-one human attention.
 Because of this, we can only do a few a day and the schedule fills up.
 It can be a week or two (or more) before we can get your dog in so please plan in advance!

-Because it's planned for 4 hours, please pick up 4 hours from your slated drop-off time:
+Because it's planned for 4 hours, please pick up 4 hours from your slated drop-off time so that we have time to talk with you at pick-up with limited interruptions since our lobby is closed during that time.

 (don't be surprised if there are a few additional spots; we may add extra times prior to very busy holidays... the extra slots mean we have staffed an additional trainer to accommodate more new guests than usual).